tim-roberts1/tva/website/docs/development/packages/icons/intro.md

 ## Organization and naming

-We provide `jsx` elements by default.
-Other formats will be available in corresponding subfolders. e.g., `import { menuIcon } from '@pluralsight/icons/svelte'`
+We provide React components by default.
+Other formats will be available in corresponding subfolders. e.g., `import { MenuIcon } from '@pluralsight/icons/svelte'`
-Each exported icon is named in camelCase and suffixed with "Icon".
+Each exported icon is named in PascalCase and suffixed with "Icon".

 Icons are organized into categories in accordance with the Pluralsight Design standards.